Sharing the American Dream

 Surprising technology with beautiful design work has distinguished Electric Mirror from the beginning, first in the hospitality industry and now with a growing residential client base.
 The company’s Lighted Mirrors sell more than any of their competitors combined, along with Lighted Makeup vanities and Mirrored Medicine Cabinets.

 With this success has come an ongoing need for more manufacturing and design space at Electric Mirror.
-“We went from four employees in a garage to 10 in the house, then 20 in a small facility, then made the jump to 75 and now 200,” said Jim.
+“We went from four employees in a garage to 10 in the house, then 20 in a small facility, then made the jump to 75 and now we’re well over 300,” said Jim.

-The company’s latest relocation is a 50,000 square foot facility in Everett, Washington.
-With an investment in new equipment and twice the manufacturing capacity, everything from metalwork, glasswork and wiring takes place under one roof.
+The company is currently in a 50,000 square foot facility in Everett, Washington, and is preparing to move to a 100,000 square foot building near the end of 2015.
+Everything from metalwork, glasswork, and wiring takes place under one roof.

 “Not a week goes by where we aren’t putting together some customized order for a unique product,” said Doc.
 He said he’s proud of Electric Mirror’s impeccable track record for standing behind each new project from start to finish.
 Customers or sales reps know we’re behind them, no matter where they’re located.
 “From the beginning, high integrity has been part of who we are, and our history shows that.”